The 14th Annual Gary International Black Film Festival

 The 14th Annual Gary International Black Film Festival returns to Indiana University Northwest with over 50 films from around the globe and in our own backyard, including world premieres, panel discussions, filmmaker chats, parties, and a special Lifetime Achievement Celebration of Gary’s own Fred “The Hammer” Williamson.
 Passes are available online at garyblackfilmfest.org.
-Full schedule and individual tickets available soon.
+Click here to see the full schedule and ticket information.

 Leading up to Festival Weekend, The GIBFF is proud to celebrate Deon Taylor Day, on Tuesday, October 8, 2024.
 Deon Taylor Day celebrates the work of Gary’s own prolific creative talent Deon Taylor, whose body of work boasts more than a dozen independent films including “Traffik,” “The Intruder,” “Black & Blue,” “Fatale,” “The House Next Door: Meet the Blacks 2,” and his latest film, “Fear.”